-Particular emphasis is placed on cardiovascular diseases (mainly heart disease and stroke), chronic respiratory conditions, type 2 diabetes, and several cancers.
-Work of the GACD will focus in particular on the needs of Low and Middle Income Countries (LMICs) and on low income populations in more developed countries.
+Particular emphasis is placed on cardiovascular diseases (mainly heart disease and stroke), type 2 diabetes and chronic respiratory conditions and several cancers.
+Work of the GACD focuses on the needs of low and middle income countries (LMICs) and on low income populations in more developed countries.

 In 2011, NHMRC participated in the first GACD joint initiative: a call for research on hypertension in low and middle income countries.
 NHMRC committed $5 million to research on the implementation of programs designed to control and prevent hypertension and reduce the associated disease burden in target communities.

 Grants were awarded for teams of researchers looking to build on previous research that has examined the efficacy of preventative and control-based approaches.
 Funding was provided for up to three years.

 Global Alliance for Chronic Disease (GACD) Request for Applications: Prevention and treatment of Type 2 Diabetes

 The National Health and Medical Research Council (NHMRC) is participating in a GACD Request for Applications (RFA) on the prevention and treatment of Type 2 Diabetes in Low and Middle Income Countries (LMIC)